databricks-industry-solutions/security-analysis-tool/docs/setup.md

          ```

 ## Setup
-Please go to the following folder and attach each notebook the cluster and run as per the following instructions :
+Please go to the following folder and attach each notebook to the cluster and run as per the following instructions :

 * List account workspaces to analyze with SAT